Noaaan/MythicMetals/PATCHNOTES.md

 ### Other changes
 Increased the radius of the Runite Block Ability (Ice Barrage).
+Split End Starrite and Starrite into their own features.
+This should make End Starrite more common.

 # 0.14.2
 Added more effects to the Carmot Staff: